apache/nuttx/README.txt

   more than you will ever need.
 If disc space is a problem for you, you might need to perform a manual installation of the individual ZIP files that you will find in the <this directory>/GetGNUWin32/packages directory.

+  9. Make sure that you add the GNUWin32 tools to your path variable:

+    set PATH=C:\gnuwin32\bin;%PATH%

 CYGWIN BUILD PROBLEMS
 ^^^^^^^^^^^^^^^^^^^^^